aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

   );
 }
 ```
+We wrap our publishing attempt in a `try / catch` block to catch any potential errors coming from `await client.waitForTransaction(txnHash);`.

+`waitForTransaction(txnHash)` waits for a transaction (given a transaction hash) to move past pending state and can end up in one of the 4 states:

+- processed and successfully committed to the blockchain
+- rejected and is not committed to the blockchain
+- committed but execution failed
+- not processed within the specified timeout

+`setIsPublishing()` is an internal state to know if our app is currently publishing, if it is we want to disable the "Publish Package" button.
+When it is done publishing, we want to enable the "Publish Package" button.
+We set it to`true` when we start publishing the package and to `false` inside the `finally` block whether it succeed or not.

+`setPublishPackageTxnHash()` is an internal state for us to keep the transaction hash we just published to know if we should display the `Account modules` link

+#### Publish the package

 Click on the "Publish Package" button, once the module has published we should see a `Account modules` link and by clicking it we should see something like the following